-Mental health is a hot topic right now and the way we talk about it is a struggle.
-The stigma is real, and some people champion therapy but would never actually step foot in an office.
+Mental health is a hot topic, but the way we talk about it can be a struggle.
+The stigma is real, and some people champion therapy but would never actually take the steps to seeking it out.
 Dana Czachorowski of Shine Fiercely is here to try to make mental health a part of the conversation and provide a little bit of education without the weirdness or embarrassment.

 The Meaning of Mental Health

 It’s important to know what exactly what mental health means, referring our emotional or psychological state and social well-being.
 It is how we feel about ourselves, relate to others, and perceive the world around us.
 We all have mental health that needs to be taken care of, much like our physical health.
 Our brains are equally as important as our bodies and deserve the same attention and consideration.